5 ways to make your hair grow faster

 True health begins on the inside.
 Want long, shiny strands?
 Up your intake of fresh fruits and vegetables containing silica and zinc – these minerals are key for hair growth.
 You can find silica in leafy green vegetables, cucumber and strawberries, while red meat, spinach and nuts (particularly cashews) are high in zinc.
 Eat up!

 If you struggle to get enough vitamins and minerals in your diet, consider taking a supplement.
-Blackmores Nails Hair & Skin is loaded with nutrients essential for strong, healthy nails, hair and skin.
+Swisse Ultiboost Hair Skin Nails Liquid is loaded with nutrients essential for strong, healthy nails, hair and skin.

 #2 Brush, brush, brush

 Brushing stimulates your scalp’s blood circulation and spreads its natural oils evenly over your hair.
 This is really important for hair follicle health and new hair growth.
 For best results, spend two minutes brushing your hair every morning and night.
-We recommend using a boar bristle brush – like this Lady Jayne Brush – as they specialise in stimulating blood flow.
+We recommend using a high quality boar bristle brush – like the iconic Mason Pearson Handy Pure Bristle – as they specialise in stimulating blood flow.